isc-projects/kea/doc/sphinx/arm/classify.rst

 .. note::

-   The debug logging may be quite verbose if there are multiple expressions to evaluate; that is intended as an aid in helping create and debug expressions.
+   The debug logging may be quite verbose if there are multiple expressions to evaluate; it is intended as an aid in helping create and debug expressions.
 Administrators should plan to disable debug logging when expressions are working correctly.
 Users may also wish to include only one set of expressions at a time in the